Roaming in acetaldehyde: Restricted acetaldehyde

-Unlike the system mentioned above, a crucial role in acetaldehyde is played by another orbit, referred to as the CH-orbit: \begin{itemize} \item an unstable periodic orbit that lies between the C- and H-wells and the flat region. \end{itemize} Unstable periodic orbits are located in phase space bottlenecks, thanks to which the corresponding DS has locally minimal flux \cite{pechukas1979,waalkens2004}.
+Unlike formaldehyde, Chesnavich's model and the double Morse, a crucial role in restricted acetaldehyde is played by another orbit, referred to as PO$_{CH}$: \begin{itemize} \item an unstable periodic orbit that lies between the C- and H-wells and the flat region. \end{itemize} Unstable periodic orbits are located in phase space bottlenecks, thanks to which the corresponding DS has locally minimal flux \cite{pechukas1979,waalkens2004}.
 This bottleneck allows certain trajectories to pass, while preventing others from doing so.
-The selection is due to the stable and unstable invariant manifolds \cite{Rom-Kedar90,Uzeretal02,Waalkens04} of the unstable periodic orbit.
-This leads to two distinct mechanism of transport between the C-well and the H-well: a fast mechanism that takes trajectories from one well almost immediately to the other and a slow mechanism that leads trajectories via the flat region, the latter corresponding to roaming.
+The selection is due to the stable and unstable invariant manifolds \cite{Rom-Kedar90,Uzer02,Waalkens04} of the unstable periodic orbit.
+This leads to two distinct mechanism of transport between the C-well and the H-well: a direct mechanism that takes trajectories over a potential barrier near the potential saddle point from one well almost immediately to the other and an indirect mechanism that leads trajectories via the flat region corresponding to roaming.

+Stable and unstable invariant manifolds of unstable periodic orbits are calculated using a monodromy matrix as detailed in \cite{krajnak2020hydrogen}.